-- (a) at the conclusion of our next annual general meeting; or - (b) at the end of the period within which our next annual general meeting is required by our Articles of Association or any applicable laws of the Cayman Islands to be held; or - (c) at the passing of an ordinary resolution of our Shareholders in general meeting revoking, varying or renewing this mandate, whichever is the earliest.
+- (a) at the conclusion of our next annual general meeting; or - (b) at the end of the period within which our next annual general meeting is required by our Articles of Association or any applicable laws of the Cayman Islands to be held; or

+(c) at the passing of an ordinary resolution of our Shareholders in general meeting revoking, varying or renewing this mandate, whichever is the earliest.

-For further details of this general mandate, please see the sub-section headed "Statutory and general information - A. Further information about our Group - 5.
-Resolutions of our Shareholders" in Appendix IV to this [REDACTED].
+For further details of this general mandate, please refer to the subsection headed "Statutory and General Information - A. Further information about our Group - 5.
+Resolutions of our Shareholders" in Appendix IV to this prospectus.